Trump admin moves toward promoting broader use of face masks

 The person spoke on condition of anonymity to discuss the proposed guidance before its public release.

-Trump on Tuesday indicated he would support such a recommendation, potentially even for all Americans regardless of where they live.
-“I would say do it, but use a scarf if you want, you know, rather than going out and getting a mask or whatever.”
+President Donald Trump, who was tested again for coronavirus Thursday using a new rapid test, indicated he would support such a recommendation.
+“If people wanted to wear them, they can,” he said.

-“It’s not a bad idea, at least for a period of time,” he added.
+“It’s not a bad idea, at least for a period of time,” Trump had said earlier in the week.

+The White House said Trump’s latest test returned a negative result in 15 minutes, and said Trump was “healthy and without symptoms.”

+Dr. Deborah Birx, the task force’s coordinator, told reporters the White House was concerned that the mask guidance would lead to a “false sense of security” for Americans.
+She said new data show that the administration’s social-distancing guidelines were not being followed to the extent necessary to keep virus-related deaths to a minimum.

+Trump said states should have done more to stockpile medical supplies before the pandemic.

+Vice President Mike Pence also announced Thursday that the White House was considering direct payments to hospitals to cover COVID-19 treatment costs for uninsured Americans.

-A Centers for Disease Control and Prevention draft of the guidance would make the covering recommendation apply to nearly all Americans, all over the country, according to a federal official who has seen the draft but was not authorized to discuss it.
+The emerging guidance on masks appeared to be more limited than a Centers for Disease Control and Prevention draft of the guidance, which suggested the recommendation apply to nearly all Americans, all over the country, according to a federal official who has seen the draft but was not authorized to discuss it.

-Some exceptions would be young children under age 2, anyone who has trouble breathing or anyone who is unable to remove the covering without help.
+Officials were expected to limit its geographic scope to just those areas where the virus was spreading rapidly, the official said.
+The formal announcement was expected as soon as Friday.

 Under the previous guidance, only the sick or those at high risk of complications from the respiratory illness were advised to wear masks.
 The new proposal was driven by research showing that some infections are being spread by people who seem to be healthy.